stitchdata/docs/_webhook-integrations/formkeep.md

 6. Click **Save**.

-#### Via Zapier's FormKeep Integration {#zapier-formkeep-integration}
+#### Via Zapier's FormKeep integration {#zapier-formkeep-integration}

-{% capture zapier %}
-Note that you only need to complete the following if you're NOT using a custom webhook URL in the FormKeep app.
+{% include note.html type="first-line" content="You only need to complete the following if you're not using a custom webhook URL in the FormKeep app." %}
-{% endcapture %}

-{% include note.html content=zapier %}

 1. In Zapier, click **Make a Zap!**
 2. On the **Choose a Trigger App** page, click **FormKeep**.